 Rhino in Chitwan National Park

 Takin Watching in Motithang Takin Preserve in Thimphu, Bhutan

-Takin was declared as a national animal of Bhutan on November 25th, 2005, mainly due to the legend of its creation in Bhutan by a Tibetan saint named Drukpa Kunley in the 15 century.
-According to local mythology, Drukpa Kunley, also known as "The Divine Madman", was requested by Bhutan people to conjure a miracle before them.
-He agreed and later he took the head of a goat and fixed it to the skeleton of a cow, and then uttered abracadabra and the magic worked.
-Thus, a live animal with the head of goat and the body of cow was created, given the name takin, and can be commonly seen in the hills of Bhutan since then.
+Takin was declared a national animal of Bhutan on November 25th, 2005, mainly due to the legend of its creation in Bhutan by a Tibetan saint named Drukpa Kunley in the 15 century.
+According to local mythology, Drukpa Kunley, also known as "The Divine Madman", was requested by the Bhutan people to conjure a miracle before them.
+He agreed, and later he took the head of a goat and fixed it to the skeleton of a cow and then uttered abracadabra, and the magic worked.
+Thus, a live animal with the head of a goat and the body of a cow was created, given the name takin, and has been commonly seen in the hills of Bhutan since then.
 In consideration of this magical creation and the high religious connotation behind it, takin was regarded as the national animal.

-Motithang Takin Preserve is originally a mini-zoo, which was once closed as the King of Bhutan thought that it was inappropriate for a Buddhist country to confine animals for religious and environmental reasons.
-Surprisingly, the takins released to wild were so docile that they wandered around the streets of Thimphu in search of food for weeks.
-So the only solution was keeping them in an enclosed and forested habitat.
+Motithang Takin Preserve was originally a mini-zoo, which was once closed as the King of Bhutan thought that it was inappropriate for a Buddhist country to confine animals for religious and environmental reasons.
+Surprisingly, the takins released to the wild were so docile that they wandered around the streets of Thimphu in search of food for weeks.
+So the only solution was to keep them in an enclosed and forested habitat.
 Thus the preserve was established, covering an area of 0.034 sq km.

-The preserve also contains a few sambar and barking deer and its collection is planned to be expanded by introducing other rarely seen animals of Bhutan by the Nature Conservation Division.
+The preserve also contains a few sambars and barking deer, and its collection is planned to be expanded by introducing other rarely seen animals of Bhutan by the Nature Conservation Division.

 If you are not satisfied with the tours we recommended, we can tailor-make a tour according to your requirements and preferences to create an excellent chance for you to explore the real wildlife kingdom.